cesca95/TeleoperatedGroundRobot/README SLAM+Unity.md

 ## Implementation

 ### Prerequisites
-It describes all the hardware and software required for running the system.
 #### LINUX SIDE
 * Microsoft XBOX ONE KINECT 2 V2 with relative connection cable
 * Ubuntu 16.04 LTS